vrodriguezf/mlr/doc/knitted/tutorial/task.md

-As we can see, the task records basic information about the data set, e.g., the types of the features, the number of observations, whether missing values are present, the number of observations per class and so on.
+As we can see, the task records basic information about the data set, e.g. the types of the features, the number of observations, whether missing values are present, the number of observations per class and so on.

-In many of the following regression examples we will use the ``BostonHousing`` data set:
+In many of the regression examples in this tutorial, we will use the ``BostonHousing`` data set:

 ```splus